Holomorphic curves in exploded manifolds: Compactness: Estimates

 \item The torsion tensor

 is bounded by $c_0$, and has its $k$th derivatives bounded by $c_k$. \end{enumerate} \end{description} \end{description} \end{lemma}

-The only point in this lemma which does not follow from the definition of a civilized almost complex structure and calculation in local coordinates is the fact that the constants involved do not have to depend on the point $p$.
+Note that such a flat $J$ connection always locally exists, but may not exist globally.
+The only point in this lemma which does not follow from Lemma \ref{J embedding} and calculation in local coordinates is the fact that the constants involved do not have to depend on the point $p$.
 This follows from the fact that $\ex B$ is complete.

-\begin{lemma} Given a holomorphic map $f$ of the unit disk to a space with a flat $J$ preserving connection $\nabla$, the partial derivative of $f$ in the $x$ direction $f_x$ defines a map to $\mathbb C^n$ defined by parallel transporting $f_x$ back to the tangent space at $f(0)$ which we then identify with $\mathbb C^n$.
+\begin{lemma} Given a holomorphic map $f$ of the complex unit disk to an exploded manifold with a flat $J$ preserving connection $\nabla$, if $z=x+iy$ are standard coordinates on the disk, the partial derivative of $f$ in the $x$ direction $f_x$ defines a map to $\mathbb C^n$ defined by parallel transporting $f_x$ back to the tangent space at $f(0)$ which we then identify with $\mathbb C^n$.
 Such an $f_x$ satisfies the following equation involving the torsion tensor of $\nabla$, $\T_\nabla$.

 \end{lemma}

 \pf

 \stop